Lonergan Centre

 This course will: (1) introduce students to contemporary debates on ethical foundations and the challenge of democratic pluralism; (2) explore the role of theological resources in public ethical discourse; (3) introduce the works of Charles Taylor and Bernard Lonergan; (4) invite student participation in critical dialogue on foundational issues related to theology, ethics and democratic society.

-THO 2147: Selected Topics in Ethics I: Business Ethics (Morag McAleese, Coordinator of the Lonergan Centre): Winter 2010
+THO 2147: Selected Topics in Ethics I: Business Ethics (Morag McAleese, Coordinator of the Lonergan Centre) Winter 2010

 This course will introduce students to contemporary discussions on the role of business and its management practices from a Christian perspective.
 It will engage students in a variety of readings that contrast traditional business practices with stakeholder theory and a common good perspective from Catholic social thought.
 Topics covered in this course also include corporate social responsibility and social entrepreneurship.

-THO 4127: Economics and Ethics (Ken Melchin, Faculty of Theology): Winter 2010
+THO 3155: Selected Topics in Ethics II: Jane Jacobs (Ken Melchin, Faculty of Theology): Fall 2010